 I am an astrobiologist: a scientist interested in the co-evolution of life and planetary environments across large spans of space and time.
 In my current role at the University of Edinburgh, I focus on the search for traces of ancient life in rocks from Mars.
 Read more about my research here, and please contact me if you are interested in working with me as a PhD student.

-I am currently a Marie Skłodowska-Curie Fellow at the UK Centre for Astrobiology at the University of Edinburgh, with funding from the European Commission.
-I was previously a postdoctoral associate in the NASA-funded Briggs lab at Yale University, following a PhD in geology under the supervision of John Parnell in Aberdeen.
+I am currently a Marie Skłodowska-Curie Fellow at the UK Centre for Astrobiology at the University of Edinburgh, where I will be transitioning to an open-ended (tenure-track) Chancellor’s Fellowship later this year.
+I was previously a postdoctoral associate in the NASA-funded Briggs lab at Yale University, following a PhD in Geology with J. Parnell in Aberdeen.

-My work has been reported by the BBC, STV, The Times, Astronomy Now, New Scientist, Forbes, Newsweek, and other TV, radio, online and printed media.
+My work has been reported by a wide range of TV, radio, online and printed media.
 I am a Fellow of the Royal Astronomical Society and of the Geological Society of London, and a member of the Palaeontological Association, the Geological Society of America, and the Astrobiology Society of Britain.